C-Duv/Uptime-Kuma-Web-API/README.md

     ACCESS_TOKEN_EXPIRATION: Minutes the access token should be valid.
 Defaults to 8 days.
     SECRET_KEY: A secret value to encode JWTs with
+    API_PREFIX_PATH: The path to prefix all assets/URLs/resources with (if not set or empty, paths will starts with `/`)

 #### Note: